 She started her career in television journalism in Bryan/College Station, Texas at the NBC affiliate, KAGS.
 There she learned how to find, cover, shoot and edit news stories, including raging wildfires and Texas A&M’s switching over to the Southeastern Conference (SEC) and hiring its first Black football head coach, Kevin Sumlin.

-What Leah loves about television journalism is that it bridges gaps between all kinds of people.
+What Leah says she loves about television journalism is that it bridges gaps between all kinds of people.

-“An elderly white man, gay woman, 8-year-old child and young, Hispanic woman can all be standing in a long line at the grocery store.”
+"An elderly white man, gay woman, 8-year-old child and young, middle-class Hispanic woman and educated Black man can all be standing in a long line at the grocery store."

 "Their silence can break and conversation can flourish by small-talking about what’s going on in their city’s government, schools, sports and weather.
 News gives everyone something to talk about with one another no matter where we come from.
 It helps makes strangers acquaintances by keeping folks informed."

-She is a member of the National Association of Black Journalists, Society of Professional Journalists and Sigma Gamma Rho Sorority, Incorporated.
+She is a member of the National Association of Black Journalists (NABJ), Society of Professional Journalists (SPJ) and Sigma Gamma Rho Sorority, Incorporated.